ffont/source/README.md

 # About

 SOURCE is an open-source music sampler powered by [Freesound](https://freesound.org)'s collection of 500k Creative Commons sounds contributed by a community of thousands of people around the world.
 SOURCE is a sampler that *does not sample*.
-Instead, it provides different ways to load sounds from Freesound and instantly generate new sound palettes to enrich your creative process and bring in an endless SOURCE of inspiration.
+Instead, it provides different ways to load sounds from Freesound and instantly generate new sound palettes to enrich the creative process and bring an endless SOURCE of inspiration.

 SOURCE is designed to run as a stand-alone device on a hardware solution based on a [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), the [Elk Pi](https://elk.audio/extended-dev-kit) hat for the Raspberry Pi (which provides low-latency multi-channel audio I/O), and the [Elk BLACKBOARD](https://elk.audio/blackboard) controller board (which provides the user interface elements including buttons, faders, a display, and the audio I/O connectors).
 However, the core of SOURCE is implemented as a standard audio plugin using [JUCE](https://juce.com).
 That allows SOURCE to also be loaded in DAWs that support VST/AU plugins, or even run as a stand-alone and cross-platform application in desktop computers (eventhough with somewhat limited functionality).
 The picture below shows the looks of SOURCE as deployed with the Elk hardware stack: